 Further testing showed that punicalagin, a pomegranate polyphenol, was an inhibitor of human α-amylase in vitro.
-Since α-amylase is an enzyme that breaks down carbohydrates, its inhibition by the punicalagin in pomegranate juice explains the observed response to high glycemic-index white bread.
+Since α-amylase is an enzyme that breaks down carbohydrates, its inhibition by the punicalagin in pomegranate juice explains the observed blood sugar response to high glycemic index white bread.

 This study showcases the potential of pomegranate polyphenols to advance our understanding of glucose metabolism in order to develop medications and strategies to help those with diabetes or obesity.
-Needless to say, the benefits of pomegranate juice merit further investigation.
+Needless to say, the benefits of pomegranate juice on blood sugar – and perhaps other benefits – merit further investigation.